TheBuffMinashi/KaggleComputerVisionCourse/README.md

 # KaggleComputerVisionCourse
-This repository contains all the codes that I write for Kaggle's Introduction to Computer vision Course
+This repository contains all the codes that I write for Kaggle's Computer Vision Course